vignesh-web-dev/big7-task/README.md

 - Click the button in the Home page.
 - you're now able to cilck on the particular item to view its detailed page.
 - and you can able to see the add button enabled now.
-- click the add button and popup appears, you'll need to enter one value inside the inputs.
+- click the add button and popup appears, you'll need to enter one value inside the inputs otherwise the submit button is disabled.
 - Click Submit or Discard.
 - Click any of the item to view in the detailed page, and there you'll see the Edit and Delete Button.